wad11656/BrightKeyMap/README.md

 ## Troubleshoot ##

+Install your latest hardware drivers.
+Make sure your hardware actually supports OS-level brightness adjustments.
+(If you have a desktop monitor, you probably need to adjust brightness using the physical buttons.)
-Make sure you typed in the Keys correctly (see [this list](https://gist.github.com/csharpforevermore/11348986)) and you did not duplicate mapped keys (i.e., Don't map "F2" to "Volume Up" and "Play/Pause" for example).
+Make sure you configured the Keys correctly during setup.
+Reference [this list](https://gist.github.com/csharpforevermore/11348986)) and make sure you did not duplicate mapped keys (i.e., Don't map "F2" to "Volume Up" and "Play/Pause" for example).

 ## Requests ##

-If this is potentially useful to anyone out there, I assume there&#39;s modifications and incompatibilities people would need resolved, so email me or create GitHub Issues, or download the AutoHotkey script from the repo and edit it yourself.
+If this is potentially useful to anyone out there, I assume there&#39;s modifications and incompatibilities people would like tweaked, so email me or create GitHub Issues, or download the AutoHotkey script from the repo and edit it yourself.

 2021 Wade Murdock